VeronikaRuliskova/help/docs/send-bulk-sms-different-text.md

 ---
-title: Send SMS command 2 - different text
+title: Send Bulk SMS - different text
 ---

-## Send SMS command 2 – different text to one or more numbers
+## “sendsmsall2” action
 It allows to send a short text message with different texts to one or more recipients.

 ## Request URL address
 The URL used to send the HTTP requests: https://api.bulkgate.com/http/

-### TABLE 1b - SEND SMS COMMAND 2 PARAMETERS
+### Table 1b - Send Bulk SMS with Different Text: Parameters

 | Parameter name	| Value |	Mandatory	| Multiple (separated by semicolon) |
 |:--- |:--- |:--- |:--- |